 California team apologizes to Ocasio-Cortez for video

-The Fresno Bee reports Tuesday that the Fresno Grizzlies said the scoreboard video broadcast during Monday night's doubleheader was "supposed to be a moving tribute."
+The Fresno Grizzlies said in a statement the scoreboard video broadcast during Monday night's doubleheader was supposed to be a moving tribute.

+However, it "ended with some misleading and offensive editing, which made a statement that was not our intent and certainly not our opinion," the team said.

+The team said it failed to properly vet the video found on YouTube, the Fresno Bee reported .

 The video called a "Memorial Day Tribute - We Are Americans" is filled with patriotic-themed images playing behind excerpts from President Ronald Reagan's first inaugural speech.